Netflix brings HDR support to the iPhone 8, iPhone X and iPad Pro

-Netflix has announced that Dolby Vision high dynamic range (HDR) videos are now available on the iPhone X, iPhone 8, iPhone 8 Plus and iPad Pro (2nd generation), following the release of iOS 11.
+You can now watch Netflix videos in Dolby Vision high dynamic range (HDR) videos on the iPhone X, iPhone 8, iPhone 8 Plus and iPad Pro (2nd generation), following the release of iOS 11.

-Some Android handsets have already been enjoying HDR streaming, including the Samsung Galaxy Note 8, the Sony Xperia XZ and the LG G6.
+Some Android phones already enjoy HDR streaming, including the Samsung Galaxy Note 8, the Sony Xperia XZ and the LG G6.

 HDR expands the range of contrast and color in images.
 Bright parts of the image can get much brighter, which appears to add a greater sense of depth to the video you're viewing.